The gut and our microbiome

 Inside a typical digestive tract are around 100 trillion active bacteria, yeasts, fungi, viruses and protozoans.
 This vast ecosystem of organisms is known as our gut microbiome and collectively weighs up to 2kg (heavier than the average human brain), with more than 1,000 bacterial species identified in an adult gut.
 These different types of bacteria can be put into three groups – beneficial, potentially pathogenic (opportunists) and pathogenic.
 However, all 3 groups of different types of bacteria is normal in a healthy gut – it’s getting the right balance that is important.
 The beneficial bacteria (such as Lactobacilli and Bifidobacteria) help to maintain good gut health and overall well-being.

 These bacteria carry out many metabolic processes in the human body, including the breakdown of non-digestible dietary residue to generate short chain fatty acids1 and the synthesis of some vitamins (such as K and B)2,3.
-They also help in drug metabolism.

 There is much still to be learnt regarding the composition, function and role of the microbiome, particularly in relation to if and how dysbiosis (an imbalance in gut bacteria) affects health.
 However, there is increasing evidence that a good balance of gut bacteria has a positive impact on the gut itself, which is perhaps not surprising.
-However, the research on the microbiome is now going further, and looking at its effect on other body systems, as diverse as mental health, skin and even obesity.
+However, the research on the microbiome is now going further, and looking at its effect on other body systems, as diverse as mental health, skin and even weight management.

 What affects the gut microbiome?